purduelamm/SM_Framework/README.md

 # SM_Framework
-CESMII Project: Interface for bi-directional communication between FANUC and desktop PC
+CESMII Project: Interface for bi-directional communication between FANUC and desktop PC.
+This project aims for building an intuitive interfance for users with limited experience of customized robot programming language (e.g., KAREL) to au

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)